-The reduction in funds for the year has been transferred from reserves.
+The increase in funds for the year has been transferred to reserves.

-IBMS (Professional Services) Ltd made a profit before tax of £576,208.
+IBMS (Professional Services) Ltd made a profit before tax of £661,695 (2022: profit £576,208).
 The profit was in line with the directors' expectations as there was a Congress event during the year.
-The directors agreed to make a gift aid payment to the Institute in 2023 to reduce the corporation tax liability to £nil.
+The directors agreed to make a gift aid payment to the Institute in 2024 to reduce the corporation tax liability to £nil.